romden/reinforcement-learning/README.md

 # reinforcement-learning

-This repository contains representative Reinforcement Learning algorithms.
+This repository contains implementation of popular algorithms for reinforcement learning.

 Author:\
 Roman Denysiuk